CompuGroup Medical

 June 29, 2021 | Madison Moe

-The landscape of medical claims reimbursements is greatly complicated by the fact that there are several million licensed healthcare professionals across the United States (each using a different claims software) who send medical claims to over 4000 different insurance carriers every day.
-Further complicating matters, each state has its own insurance regulations and each carrier has its own internal software infrastructure.
+The landscape of medical claims reimbursements is greatly complicated by the fact that there are several million licensed healthcare professionals across the United States (each using different claims software) who send medical claims to more than 4,000 different insurance carriers every day.
+Further complicating matters, each state has its own insurance regulations, and each carrier has its own internal software infrastructure.

 With all of this, it's no surprise that healthcare organizations find it particularly challenging to receive reimbursements from insurance payers.

-Organizations that choose to submit claims to payers directly, instead of using a medical claims clearinghouse, have found that the number one cause as to why their claims are rejected is because of simple human errors (mistakes, typos, omissions, and the like).
+Organizations that submit claims to payers directly instead of using a medical claims clearinghouse find that the leading cause for their claim rejections is human error (mistakes, typos, omissions, and the like).
 The chance for errors increases exponentially when claims are submitted manually, because the data must be re-keyed for each new medical claim.

 The process for manually entering claims is complicated, time consuming, and unnecessarily repetitive.
 Wasted time is wasted money.